5l1v3r1/Viper-CMD/README.md

 Viper CMD 1.0.0
 =====
++ Python command shell
+Works in Windows and Linux.
 Full functionallity with Python 2.7 so-so with Python 3.

+A fun project I've been working on.
+I want to see exactly how much I can do with a practically pure Python CMD module.
+Going to keep it moslty Python 2.7 since alot of modules aren't compatable with Python 3 yet.
+Slowly but surely will go from 2 to 3.

 ####Linux updates
 + Added trashbin cleanup function.
 + Now able to open Nautilus from CMD.